0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/json-rpc-to-proof.md

 ![Figure: Sending txs to the system](../../../img/zkEVM/rpc-sending-tx-to-system.png)

-In the `validateTx()` function performs the following preliminary checks:
+The `validateTx()` function performs the following preliminary checks:

 1. The transaction IP address has a valid format.